zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is English as a Second Language Podcast episod e 1,272.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Become a member of  ESL Podcast, and when you do, you can download the Learning Guide for thi s episode.
+Become a member of  ESL Podcast, and when you do, you can download the Learning Guide for this episode.
 The Learning Guide contains all of the words that we speak – tha t is to say, a complete transcript of everything we say.

 This episode is a dialogue between Spencer and a wo man who works at the store about returning things to the store that were  bought there.
 Let’s get started.